 There are many reasons a particular animal will have a less than favorable Ph balance reading.
 Most likely, with the water at a perfect balance, it is

 based on the animal's diet.
-Too little mineral, too much protein, or a health issue may be the problem.
-If the animal appears to be well, head up,
+Too little minerals, too much protein, or a health issue may be the problem.
+If the animal appears to be well, head up

 Cows are very smart and acute to the needs of their bodies based on seasonal grasses, pregnancy, lactation, etc., and much

 smarter than we humans.
-But, we've been led by our palates into the dark woods of chocolate cake, french fries, and soda pop.
+But, we've been offered entrance into the dark woods of chocolate cake, French fries, and soda pop.
+Thus,

-With these mineral supplements, the vitamins, carbohydrates, and proteins from the grasses, legumes, weeds, etc., are digested, absorbed and
+Minerals are the catalyst to absorption of the vitamins, carbohydrates, and proteins from the grasses, legumes, weeds, etc.,

 Truly, God created our planet to be healthy.
 Man created ways to "improve" upon God's plan, and basically we have failed, drastically.